|News from International Headquarters

 which resolves a longstanding textual difference between three sources: (1) the versification of the Stèle of Revealing from a now-lost vellum notebook, which was published with the reading “kill me!” in The Equinox I(7) (1912) and The Equinox of the Gods (1936); (2) a quotation (“fill me!”) given in a pencil note to Liber XXXI, the MS. of Liber AL, giving directions for the extent of the quotation to be inserted from a contemporary vellum notebook; and (3) the editions of Liber Legis published by Crowley, all of which gave “fill me!”.

 In this copy Crowley's marginal holograph note clearly corrects “fill me!” to “kill me!” in the text of Liber CCXX.
+More information about this correction may be found here.

 Below are photographs of the book’s binding and the page with the correction to Liber Legis.
 These photos are just quick snapshots taken before rushing the book into safe deposit—I don’t care to have such valuable Order property around on an ongoing basis.